GDWoody/Pixel-Controllers/bbb_16/jlcpcb/README.md

 ---
 ## BBB 16v2 SMD Controller DIY Instructions
 Following the instructions below your boards will arrive with only the SMD components fitted.
-To complete them you will also need to get and fit the 'Additional Components' and 'Addtitional Hardware'.
+To complete them you will also need to get and fit the 'Additional Components'.

 ## To order PCBs: